Evangelos-Karavas/ROS-SLAM-BlueRov2/README.md

 # Simultaneous Localization and Mapping algorithm for Blue Rov 2

-Each Package inside the /src directory has a README.md file giving instructions on how to install each package properly.
+Each Package inside the /src directory has a README.md file that provides instructions on how to install it properly.

-To run this project the user needs to install the below extra packages and the dependencies into their workspace.
+To run this project, the user must install the following packages and add their dependencies to their workspace.

   ### Extra Packages: